Free Dragon Crochet Pattern: Amigurumi Dragon

 R10: SC in next 4 ST, INC, (SC in next 8 ST, INC) x 5, SC in next 4 ST {60}

-R11: SC in each ST around and FO leaving a long piece of yarn for sewing {60}
+R11: SC in each ST around and FO leaving a long tail for sewing {60}

 Sew the belly to the lower part of the body.